 This six degrees of separation is kind of a lot closer to the truth in the Deaf world, but in the hearing world?
 Quite doubtful.
 Deaf people on this earth is very much more interconnected as they are highly networked among Deaf communities and schools for the deaf worldwide.

 If this "six degrees" number is the case in the hearing world, then it must be about two degrees of separation compared to the hearing version of six.
 But then again, two degrees of separation would be a lot closer to the truth among Deaf globe-trotters than local Deaf folks on the global stage, but it's still two degrees of separation within a local or regional Deaf community.

 A Deaf person connected to another Deaf person around the world can be easily traced through intermediaries.
 A distinct, cultural feature in introduction that is different from the hearing culture is evident.
-When introducing someone or meeting a new person, we typically ask about our backgrounds such as where we come from, where we live, what deaf school we went to, where we were born in, whether we went to Gallaudet Univeristy (and what year), and so on.
+When introducing someone or meeting a new person, we typically ask about our backgrounds such as where we come from, where we live, what deaf school we went to, where we were born in, whether we went to Gallaudet University or RID (and what year), and so on.
 Not all questions are asked but one leads to another where fit.

-A case study: My Deaf parents' Italian close friends Sala and his wife came to visit us in Wroclaw, Poland, from Italy for a week in circa 1975.
+A case study: My Deaf parents' close Italian friends Sala and his wife came to visit us in Wroclaw, Poland, from Italy for a week in circa 1975.
 At that time, Sala was also a close friend of Swedish-born American-resident Yerker Andersson who was Vice President of the WFD (World Federation of the Deaf).
 My father wasn't sure whether he had met Yerker once but didn't know that Yerker was a close friend of Sala.

 There are so much many interesting stories about 'small world' connections in the Deaf world.
 Not all connections are made but they are built or embedded in a circle of circles.